rcarrascosps/tester-kc/mule-tester/step1.md

 ### Install cURL, jq, Node and NPM
-Click the next box and wait for the script to be executed.
+Click on the next box and wait for the script to be executed.
+After it gets executed Node and NPM will be installed.

 ```

 apt install curl -y